Mouth, Throat Cancer: Two More Reasons to Stop Drinking Today

 The researchers from the Cancer Council of Victoria and the University of Melbourne have provided quite damning evidence for the dangerous effects of alcohol.
 Without question, they identified a direct link between alcohol use and getting cancer.

 Even with such a strong connection being made, alcohol is still one of the hardest substances to get off of.
 If you or someone you know is trying to stop drinking and get sober, focus on the facts.
-Pay attention to the warning signs great researchers like the ones from this study are producing.
-Scientific knowledge may be the solid basis someone needs to kick start their journey to sobriety.
+Pay attention to the warning signs that great researchers like the ones from this study are producing.
+Scientific knowledge may be the solid basis that someone needs to kick start their journey to sobriety.
 While it can be hard to say no to one more drink, think about how hard it would be to be looking cancer in the face.

 Additional Reading: 7 Tips to Boost Liver Health After Quitting Alcohol